Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/Assignments/Assignment-03.md

 Run the app again to make sure it is still working with your API key.

-**What happened here?** Create-React-App uses .env to manage secret information.
-This is included with the boilerplate project.
+**What happened here?** `.env` is a place to store environment variables.
+The environment variables used with Create React App projects must follow special naming convention.
+Values are stored in key value pairs, for example:

+`REACT_APP_MY_VAR=some_value_123`

+Each variable goes on it's own line in the form NAME=value.

-The key value you add to `.env` must begin with `REACT_APP_` or they will not be used!
+**Important!** The key value you add to `.env` must begin with `REACT_APP_` or they will not be used!
+This is a requirement of Create React App.

 **Challenge 2** Goal create a Weather component.